-4.2.1 Study Topography and Tools
+1 4.2.1 Study Topography and Tools

-- 2 The result of the Priority 2 evaluations were the maximum allowable WSEs in 21 sub-reaches - 3 (Figures 2 through 5 of Appendix C) within Reach 4B2 and the Mariposa Bypass.
-A hydraulic - 4 analysis was completed to establish flow capacity in these levee sub-reaches using the maximum - 5 allowable WSEs from the Priority 2 levee evaluations.
-In performing the analyses, 1-D hydraulic - 6 models developed for the SJRRP was employed.
-The geometry in the existing-conditions - 7 hydraulic models are based on 2008 LiDAR overbank elevations and 2011/2012 in-channel - 8 bathymetry.
-These models were not adjusted for subsidence due to the lack of subsidence in - 9 these area that would result in a change to the capacities.
+2 The result of the Priority 2 evaluations were the maximum allowable WSEs in 21 sub-reaches

+3 (Figures 2 through 5 of Appendix C) within Reach 4B2 and the Mariposa Bypass.
+A hydraulic models developed for the SJRRP were employed.
+The geometry in the existing-conditions hydraulic models are based on 2008 LiDAR overbank elevations and 2011/2012 in-channel bathymetry.
+These models were not adjusted for subsidence due to the lack of subsidence in